sassoftware/sasoptpy/doc/web-api.rst

       }

 You can create a CAS session using a `POST` request.
-Note that, an ``authinfo`` file on the Python server is needed to make this connection.
+An ``authinfo`` file on the Python server might be needed to make this connection.

 .. http:post:: /sessions